t1/logging-interceptor/CONTRIBUTING.md

 # How to contribute

-We welcome any help... and good questions are _very_ helpful!
-Here's how to get going most easily.
+We welcome any help... and good questions are actually _very_ helpful, too!
+Here's how to get going most efficiently:

 # I'm not shure what it is